BashSenpai/cli/README.md

 ## Features

 - Supercharged by ChatGPT.
-- Refined prompts that take advantage of a multi-step self-refletion process for best possible results.
+- Refined prompts that take advantage of a multi-step self-reflection process for best possible results.
 - Ask follow-up questions without providing any context; our API takes care of including your log history.
 - Always get answers that can be run directly in the terminal along with helpful comment explanations.
 - Menu prompt after each response to run any of the provided commands with the ability to edit them first.